A reader wrote to me, complaining that he’s always treated dismissively at work.

 Confidence is “predictive”: It reflects our estimation, based on past successes in an area, that we’ll be successful in that area in the future.

-There are three main elements of becoming confident and projecting confidence: Self-acceptance, self-compassion, and healthy self-assertiveness.
+I explain in my "science-help" book, "Unf*ckology: A Field Guide to Living with Guts and Confidence," that there are three main elements of becoming confident and projecting confidence: Self-acceptance, self-compassion, and healthy self-assertiveness.

 Self-acceptance: Self-acceptance is accepting yourself entirely, as a package deal, with good points and less good points.
 You simply decide to do this, to accept the whole of you, simply because you exist.
 Ironically, doing this makes it easier to get to changing the “needs improvement” stuff, which takes examining it (as opposed to aggressively ignoring it because you’re too horrified to look).